 But distinct though these stores may be, they share lineage.
 In this article, we look at the evolution and history of coffee shops.
 Read on!

 Technically speaking, a coffee house is any café where coffee is served.
 Of course, this definition, though suitable to Websters, is perhaps over-inclusive.
 After all, the vast majority of restaurants tend to serve coffee, and good though the brews maybe, this alone does not make them coffee houses.

 As far as most are concerned, coffee houses are establishments in which java is the main attraction.
 Most of the time, they will have a long list of coffee-related beverages (i.e., espresso, cappuccino, americano, latte) and perhaps even a range of different bean types to choose from.

 Ultimately, the official definition of the word makes the term flexible enough for interpretation.
-Yet in practice, there is very rarely ambiguity: you tend to know when you’re standing in a coffee house.
+Yet, there is very rarely ambiguity in practice: you tend to know when you’re standing in a coffee house.

 Where did the first cafe open | First coffee house

 The very first coffee house on the books was located in Turkey all the way back in 1475.
 Those who’ve experienced international coffee know that while Turkish coffee is rich in charm, it’s also considerably different than how the beverage is consumed in the Western world.

 Turkish coffee is made extremely strong and thick, served in little cups that are packed to the very rim with an explosive caffeine count.